aidanastridge/obsidian-developer-vault/README.md

 ### Thesis

-A vault that contains notes emphasizing the core puglins and tools of Obsidian for developers.
+A vault that contains notes emphasizing the core plugins and tools of Obsidian for developers.

 ### Represented
 - Canvas